FEDERAL SORN POLICIES

 JACOB WETTERLING CRIMES AGAINST CHILDREN AND SEXUALLY VIOLENT OFFENDER REGISTRATION ACT (1994)

-The Wetterling Act sought to increase public protection from the threat of sexual violence by reducing the likelihood of a registrant sexually recidivating, and by providing law enforcement with an investigative tool for pending sex offense cases.
+The Wetterling Act sought to increase public protection from the threat of sexual harm by reducing the likelihood of a registrant sexually recidivating and by providing law enforcement with an investigative tool for pending sex offense cases.

 Under the Act, all states were required to develop and maintain registries for individuals convicted of sexually violent offenses or crimes against children, as well as individuals determined to be sexually violent predators.
 Under these registration provisions, registrants were legally obligated to provide law enforcement authorities with valid contact information and other identifying data upon release from either incarceration or supervised release, or within 10 days of establishing any residency anywhere.